oVirt/ovirt-site/source/feature/bridgeless-networks.html.md

 #### Monitoring

-*   refresh caps (when host is activated)- detect if there are VM networks that are implemented as bridgeless - if yes set host non-operational with reason VM_NETWORK_IS_BRIDGELESS
+*   refresh caps (when host is activated)-
+    -   detect if there are VM networks that are implemented as bridgeless - if yes set host non-operational with reason VM_NETWORK_IS_BRIDGELESS
+    -   if a host misses cluster networks which are not optional - set as non -operational
 *   afterRefreshTreatment (runtime info) - same as above

 ## Modelling